kivikakk/lottia-notes/content/posts/0001-hdl-toolchain-source.md

 (venv) icestorm $
 ```

-If you have an iCEBreaker, at this stage you can try using `iceprog` just to say
+If you have an iCEBreaker, at this stage you can try using `iceprog` to say hi:
-hi:

 ```console
 (venv) icestorm $ iceprog -t